 5. Improve lead retention with automated responses

-Automated text message responses are an excellent way to engage with potential home service customers while keeping up with your busy schedule.
+Automated text message responses are an excellent way to engage with potential homeowners while keeping up with your busy schedule.
 Response time is critical with these customers.
-With a system like CallRail, you can provide leads with more information about your HVAC services without having to drop everything you’re doing and pick up the phone.
+With a tool like CallRail, you can provide leads with more information about your HVAC services without having to drop everything you’re doing and pick up the phone.

 6. Find ways to generate more positive reviews

 Positive reviews can be a powerful tool for attracting new customers to your HVAC business.
-In fact, according to recent research from BrightLocal, 98% of people read online reviews when looking for local businesses.
+In fact, according to recent research, 93% of consumers say online reviews impact their decision to buy from a business.

 7. Use Conversation Intelligence to understand what your customers want

-Any combination of these seven HVAC marketing strategies can help generate more leads for your business.
-And with the right tracking tools in place, you can analyze and test your efforts to cut down your marketing spend while getting more new business than ever.
+Any combination of these HVAC marketing strategies can help generate more leads for your business.
+With the right tracking tools in place, you can analyze and test your efforts to cut your marketing spend while getting more new business than ever.

-See how CallRail's lead tracking and conversation intelligence platform gives you a complete picture of your marketing's effectiveness.
+See how CallRail's lead engagement platform gives you a complete picture of your marketing's effectiveness.